cloud-ark/kubeplus/details.rst

 ..   :align: center

-KubePlus API add-on Components
+KubePlus Components
 -------------------------------
-KubePlus API add-on is made up of - Platform-as-Code Annotations, client-side kubectl plugins, and server-side components (binding functions and PlatformWorkflow CRD).
+KubePlus tooling is made up of - Platform-as-Code Annotations, client-side kubectl plugins, and server-side components (binding functions and PlatformWorkflow CRD).

 Platform-as-Code Resource annotations
 --------------------------------------

-In order to build and maintain Custom Resource relationship graph, KubePlus API add-on expects CRD packages to be updated with Platform-as-code annotations as described below.
+In order to build and maintain Custom Resource relationship graph, KubePlus expects CRD packages to be updated with annotations as described below.

 .. code-block:: bash